-Classification Name of the financial liability Borrowings, Trade payables, Interest accrued, Unclaimed dividends, Security deposits and other financial liabilities not for trading.
+Classification Name of the financial liability Amortised cost Name of the financial liability Borrowings, Trade payables, Interest accrued, Unclaimed dividends, Security deposits and other financial liabilities not for trading.

 Loans and borrowings

 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.